Updated: March 23, 2026

 • Diplomatic and special passports: For Portuguese government officials and specific public service roles

 You can’t apply for a passport in Portugal fully online.
-You must book an appointment online and visit the passport office in person for biometric data collection.
+But you can book an appointment online and then visit the passport office in person for biometric data collection.

 Both are among the world’s strongest.
 Portugal offers: